gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 1. Attrition / imperfect contrition.
 # Psalm 79
 A Psalm lamenting the destruction of Jerusalem, and asking for God’s mercy for the people and punishment for the enemies.
+# Psalm 80
+A Psalm asking for God's mercy in Israel's restoration.
+It remembers God's deeds in liberating Israel from Egypt, and asks God to do it again.
 # Psalm 104

 # Psalm 136